 For proper dosage, you should talk to your vet about your dog’s specific needs, as doses of omega-3s can range from 50 to 220 mg per kg of body weight.
 The exact amounts can depend on your dog’s breed, age, size, and overall health.

 Can I give my dog fish oil every day?

 Make sure to talk to your vet about how often to give your dog a fish oil supplement.
 While fatty acids in fish oil are beneficial to many dogs, too much fish oil can make your dog sick.
-However, if you are giving fish oil that is dog-specific at the appropriate dose, it is usually safe to give daily.
+If you are giving fish oil that is dog-specific at the appropriate dose, however, it is usually safe to give daily.

 What are the side effects of fish oil for dogs?